ericharmeling/photoblocks/README.md

 (pbenv)
 ```

-You can `pip install` the third party libraries to the virtual environment.
+You can `pip install` the `flask`, `geocoder`, and `tensorflow` libraries to the virtual environment.

+The `classify_image` module is not available on PyPi.
+You need to clone the `models` repository to disk.
+You can find the module at `models/tutorials/image/imagenet/classify_image.py`.

 To start a new PhotoBlocks server, run the following:
 ```shell